 - Piles of longer lengths are not always available.

 - It is difficult to obtain straight piles if the length is short.

-- It is difficult to drive pile if the soil strata are very hard.
+- It is difficult to drive the pile if the soil strata are very hard.

 - Timber or wooden piles are not suitable to be used as end-bearing piles.

-- For durability of timber piles, special measures have to be taken.
-For example- wooden piles are often treated with preservative.
+- For the durability of timber piles, special measures have to be taken.
+For example- wooden piles are often treated with preservatives.

 Pre-cast Concrete Pile

-This type of piles is cast in pile bed in horizontal form if they are rectangular in shape.
+The precast concrete pile foundation is cast in a pile bed in horizontal form if they are rectangular in shape.
 Usually, circular piles are cast in vertical forms.
-Precast piles are usually reinforced with steel to prevent breakage during its mobilization from casting bed to the location of the foundation.
+Precast piles are usually reinforced with steel to prevent breakage during their mobilization from the casting bed to the location of the foundation.
 After the piles are cast, curing has to be performed as per specification.
 Generally curing period for pre-cast piles is 21 to 28 days.

 Advantages of Pre-cast Piles

 - Provides high resistance to chemical and biological cracks.